islomar/islomar.github.io/_posts/2021-11-10-some-interview-questions-as-interviewee.md

 - Why would you fire me?
 - What would be my **boundaries**?
 What wouldn't I be allowed to do or to step into?
 - What do you **expect** from me?
+- Why don't you cover this position with a current internal employee?
 - Do you have a structured **onboarding** plan for me?
 - Who would be **my manager**?
 I would like to talk to them and understand their vision and expectations about me.
 - Why did the last 2 people of Engineering left?
 How did you handle it?